Skip to main content

 PlayVS is building the infrastructure and platform for amateur esports by working directly with game publishers and states to build and operate sanctioned leagues across the country.
 Through our partnership with the National Federation of State High School Associations (NFHS Network), we empower students to compete in esports on behalf of their schools, just like any other youth sport.

-The PlayVS team is comprised of former high school teachers, administrators, and IT directors who can help answer any questions you may have regarding esports.
+The PlayVS team is made up of former high school teachers, administrators, and IT directors who can help answer any questions you may have regarding esports.
 Whether you are starting a program from scratch, or have been playing for years, our team can help!
+To sign up on PlayVS:

 1. Visit PlayVS.com to create a Coach Account.
 No commitment necessary.